mahtabbigverdi/Umolmo/README.md

 By default, results are saved to the directory containing the target checkpoints.

+If the model OOMs when loading the pre-trained LLM checkpoint, try using `--model.llm.init_incremental=16`, should only be needed for LLM with 32B+ parameters.

 ## Downstream Evaluation
 Evaluation is done with the `launch_scripts/eval_downstream.py` script.
 FSDP can be used to evaluate large models, or for high-resolution processing.